PHCEAC/NotTheQubesHandbook/doc/650-What-to-do-after-installation.md

 When getting serious:

-* set a password in Dom0
+* set a root password in Dom0
      * it may be helpful if there is ever a boot problem
 * Start doing those backups